Overlay-Networks/challenge-task/README.md

 The main smart contract called *MessageRegistry* can be instantiated using the *MessageRegistryHelper*.

 #### MessageService
 The MessageService is the main class used by the application.
 As the method names imply, it can either be checked if a message `isInBlockchain` or to it's possible to`writeToBlockchain`.

+# Presentation
+Have a look at [the presentation](http://slides.com/sebschrepfer/overlay-networks).